oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 ## Introduction

 This lab guides you through creating an application process to download a file from a URL stored in the database.
-Additionally, you'll develop two new pages for invoice tracking and invoice analysis.
+You'll also develop two new pages for invoice tracking and analysis.

 Estimated Time: 15 Minutes